Matt-1123/aws_dva_co2_training/notes/ch1-2_iam.md

 * Users, Groups, and Roles
   * __Users__: An IAM user is an identity with long-term credentials that is used to interact with AWS in an account.
   * __Groups__: a collection of users under one set of permissions
-  * __Roles__: you create roles and can then assign them to users, applications, and services to give access to AWS resources
+  * __Roles__: you create roles and can then assign them to users, applications, and services to give access to AWS resources; example: S3 bucket access role, given to an EC2 instance to access media files.
-* __IAM Policy__: a document that defines one or more permissions; an IAM policy can be attached to a user, group, and/or role
+* __IAM Policy__: a document that defines one or more permissions; an IAM policy can be attached to a user, group, and/or role (best practice to attach to groups only)

 IAM Demo
 * __MFA__